Guide: studying in Greenland

 Bodil Tingsby

-Here you can read about the most important things you will need to know or consider if you are thinking about studying in Greenland.
+Here you can read about the most important things you will need to know or consider if you are thinking about seeking work in Greenland.

 Application and admission

-If you would like to study for a single semester in Nuuk, the University of Greenland offers study places for guest students.
-Courses are offered in Danish, Greenlandic and English.
-Guest students are admitted from all over the world, but if you are a Nordic citizen, it can be an advantage to apply through Erasmus + or Nordplus, as you will then be given preference for a study place.
-Contact your student counsellor at your study institution for guidance.
+Ilisimatusarfik, University of Greenland, offers enrollment for guest students wishing to study a single semester in Nuuk.
+Courses in Danish, Greenlandic and English are available.
+Guest students are admitted from all over the world, but if you are a Nordic citizen, it may be advantageous to apply through Erasmus+ or Nordplus, as this gives you priority for a study place.
+Contact the student councelor at your university for more information.

 State educational grants in Greenland